fullben/java-persistence-benchmark/README.md

 Use the IDE to launch the Java application locally.
 By default, the server will become available at `localhost:8080`.
 The API documentation will be available at `localhost:8080/swagger-ui.html`.

 Once the server has been launched, you may start the JMeter test plan defined in the `clients/*.jmx` file found in this project.
-For actual performance evaluation, JMeter should be used in its CLI-mode.
-For this, one may use a command such as `jmeter -n -t jpb-terminals.jmx -l results.jtl`.
-This will execute the test defined in `jpb-terminals.jmx` and write the results to the `results.jtl` file.

 ### Deployment